vincentmakes/cv-manager/CONTRIBUTING.md

 ### What to do instead

 - **Found a bug?** [Open an issue](https://github.com/vincentmakes/cv-manager/issues).
 Include steps to reproduce, what you expected, and what actually happened.
 - **Have an idea or suggestion?** [Start a discussion](https://github.com/vincentmakes/cv-manager/discussions).
 I'm genuinely open to hearing what would be useful — just don't expect a commitment or a timeline.
+Be reasonable and don't flood the discussion section with your personal roadmap.
 - **Want to add a translation?** That's the one area where contributions are most welcome.
 See [TRANSLATING.md](TRANSLATING.md).

 ---